bun-press/bunpress/memory-bank/activeContext.md

 We are continuing the development of BunPress with a focus on developing the documentation layout system and components to achieve feature parity with VitePress.
 Recent updates include:

+1. **Enhanced Development Server**: Improved the development server by:
+   - Replaced chokidar with Bun's native file watcher using fs/promises
+   - Implemented more efficient file watching with AbortController support
+   - Added better error handling for file watching
+   - Improved memory usage by removing external dependencies
+   - Enhanced hot module replacement reliability

-1. **Enhanced CLI Experience**: Dramatically improved the command-line interface with:
+2. **Enhanced CLI Experience**: Dramatically improved the command-line interface with:
    - Colorful and interactive output with chalk and listr2
    - Beautiful task lists with progress indicators and status updates
    - Descriptive success/error messages with icons and formatting